 METHOD OF TEST FOR BLEEDING

-B-l TEST SPECIMENS
+B-1TEST SPECIMENS

-B-l.1 Cut from the sample under test two test specimens each measuring approximately 10 cm × 10 cm.
+B-1.1 Cut from the sample under test two test specimens each measuring approximately 10 cm × 10 cm.
 Keep one of the test specimens as the control sample.

 B-2 PROCEDURE

 B-2.1 Immerse one test specimen in a mild soap solution (2 g/l), the liquor to specimen ratio being 50 : 1.
-Maintain the temperature of the soap solution at about 40 °C, Agitate the specimen every five minutes for a period of 20 minutes.
+Maintain the temperature of the soap solution at about 40 °C, Agitate the specimen every five minutes for a period of 20 min.
 Rinse the specimen in cold water and dry at room temperature.

 B-2.2 Compare the colour of the treated test specimen with that of the untreated control sample.
 Bleeding is said to take place when the colour of the treated test specimen mute or blend on to the neighbouring colours to produce a mellowed and subdued shade effect.